EconomyLens.com

 Russia’s invasion of Ukraine has prompted Germany and other European countries to start re-arming, with Chancellor Friedrich Merz vowing to unleash hundreds of billions of euros on defence.
 Demand for defence equipment has lifted orders in recent months, the economy ministry noted in a statement.
 “The trend of increasing demand from Germany and the eurozone is continuing,” it said.

 The jump in orders is some positive news for Europe’s biggest economy, which is struggling through a long decline due to a manufacturing slump, high energy costs, and weak demand in key export markets.
 LBBW bank analyst Jens-Oliver Niklasch stated that the higher orders overall were “a real sign of a possible turnaround in the economy.”
-He cautioned that higher defence spending “in itself will not generate permanently higher growth potential” but emphasized that it was important that “there is finally a sign of life from industry.”
+He cautioned that higher defence spending “in itself will not generate permanently higher growth potential,” but said it was nevertheless important that “there is finally a sign of life from industry.”

 November’s figures were lifted by large-scale orders in the category for transport equipment, including military vehicles, aircraft, ships, and trains, according to Destatis.
 Areas outside defence also contributed, with jumps in demand for electrical and IT equipment as well as machine tools, it said.
 Domestic orders jumped 6.5 percent, and foreign orders rose almost five percent, with demand from the euro area up more than eight percent.